PARENT HANDBOOK AND GENERAL INFORMATION

 - Email: firstname.lastname@example.org

-Positive social experiences allow children to learn how to share, cooperate, respect and develop friendships.
-Children will learn to participate in groups and respect cultural similarities and differences.
+Positive social experiences provide children with the opportunity to learn how to share,cooperate,respect and develop friendships.
+Children will learn to participate in groups,respectcultural similarities and differences.

 1).
 To make sure the facilities and play areas are safe for children (ex: dangerous materials are kept out of reach, using safe toys and equipment, reviewing safety procedures with children – going up and down stairs, etc.)